KseniyaMD/flow_based_phantoms/README.md

 ## Description

-This repository contains the official implementation of the paper **"Sequence-Conditioned Flow-based Models for Digital Phantom Generation in MRI"**.
+This repository contains the official implementation of the paper **"Sequence-Conditioned Flow-based Models for Digital Phantom Generation in MRI"**
-MICCAI 2026
+MICCAI 2026.

 ### Overview
 Digital phantoms are crucial in MRI for pulse sequence optimization, artifact correction, and generating physically grounded synthetic data via augmentation.
 This work introduces a self-supervised, flow-based deep learning framework to estimate quantitative $T_1$, $T_2$, and $PD$ maps directly from conventional weighted brain MR images.